MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/developer/devenv-extending-application-areas.md

 }
 ```

-## Application Areas advantages and disadvantages
+## Application areas advantages and disadvantages

 If you decide to code application areas as an extension, there are some aspects that need to be considered.
 Application areas enable hiding entire business scenarios and you can have the same code base, which makes possible to quickly modify the UI for different business scenarios or audiences.
 However, tagging erros as missing tags or incorrect tags will occur and every single control must be tagged.